 Despite much of the sympathy in the episode Curly's Girl being directed at Curly himself, he still blackmailed Rhonda into being his girlfriend for a week.
 Add that to the disturbing infatuation he has about her and one has to wonder what it would have like had they been just a little older.

 There was one episode where Arnold and the gang are telling scary stories.
 Arnold's tale is called "The Headless Cabbie" which involves a cabbie driver picking up a woman who wants to go to the park because she's lost her little dog (she even gives the cabbie a scarf since it's late at night and he won't be cold).
 As the cabbie drives through the park, he hears barking, and the lady says that's her dog.
 The cabbie keeps driving, the barking continues, he doesn't see the little dog, but the lady keeps imploring him to go faster and faster, sounding and becoming more demonic.
 The story reaches its climax when the scarf gets caught on a tree branch, and since the cabbie is going so fast, the scarf winds tighter and tighter... until it finally cuts his head clean off.
-Not surprisingly, Harold (one of the guys that was hanging out with Arnold and co. at the time) is traumatized by the story.
+Not surprisingly, Harold is traumatized by the story.
 The ending of that episode is pretty scary through implications.
 The crew decides to take a shortcut to the ice cream parlor that same night through the park, and all the while Harold worries that they'll see the ghost of the decapitated cabbie.
 As they follow the route the cabbie took, more and more elements of the story starts to show up.
 They see a hook-handed man past a bridge, find a little terrier dog, and - in the big scare climax - hear a cabbie riding up to them, with a woman cackling evilly in the carriage.
 The kids then learn that everything had a rational explanation.
-The hook-handed man was actually seen in shadow holding a watch display and the cabbie driver was just Ernie (a tenant at Arnold's boarding house) taking a job for extra money, and the creepy woman laughing was just Mr. Hyunh... laughing creepily for the heck of it.
+The hook-handed man was actually seen in shadow holding a watch display and the cabbie driver was just Ernie, taking a job for extra money, and the creepy woman laughing was just Mr. Hyunh... laughing creepily for the heck of it.
 As they leave though, a woman approaches Ernie explaining that her dog has gone missing and she wants to know if he can give her a ride to find it.
 Ernie agrees and also accepts the scarf she offers him...

 The town and the school flooding in "The Flood".
 Worse still, all the kids are trapped in the school.

-Arnie and his horrifying post-nasal drip.
-And that parallel of Arnold's pig...
-Everything about the Cousin Arnie episode was horrifying actually.
+Arnie and his horrific post-nasal drip.
+And that parallel of Arnold's pig was horrific... everything about the Cousin Arnie episode was absolutely horrific, actually.

 Nobody can forget the Ghost Bride episode.
-It was insanely creepy and scary, and it actually ended with the implication that a secondary character was killed by the ghost.
+It was insanely creepy and scary, and it actually ended with the implication that a secondary character was killed by the ghostnote Which gets worse when you realize that Curly doesn't appear again after this..
 Wow, how this episode was left in, one can wonder.